danielrobleM/slate/source/index.md

 POST | NO

 ### Understanding authentication through amazon Cognite
-The after valided user and password, the backend conect with amazon cognite to get token Get Credentials For our Identity.
+After valided user and password, the backend conect with amazon cognite to get token Get Credentials For our Identity.

 To access other API methods, is necessary the token of amazon cognite.